 Australian health authorities suggest lyssavirus poses a low public health risk however, they strongly recommend that anyone scratched or bitten by a bat should immediately wash the affected area with soap and water and contact their local doctor.

-Research at the United States' Center for Disease Control and Prevention shows the vaccine for classical rabies can protect against lyssavirus.
+Research shows the vaccine for classical rabies has a high degree of cross-protection against lyssavirus.

 A pre-exposure course of rabies vaccine should be taken by high-risk category people, such as:

 There is also a post-exposure treatment course for people bitten or scratched by a bat which may be infected.

 If your pet has contact with a bat, animal health authorities advise you to contact your state agriculture department or veterinarian for advice.